ShunSakurai/easy_paste/README.md

 ## History
 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/easy_paste/releases).

+### Newest version
+- Add several label formats such as "Translation - New Words"

 ### v1.2.3, April 24, 2016
 - Add some spaces above and below buttons